On peculiarities of the annealing process for highly transparent silica-based aerogel tiles manufactured in Novosibirsk: Optimization of the primary annealing protocol

-Previously, the heating rate was 5~$^\circ$C/h directly to 470~$^\circ$C, followed by the 2~h hold and cooling at 10~$^\circ$C/h.
-The new protocol enables slow organic removal while preserving aerogel integrity.
+Total annealing time: approximately 169~h (about 7 days).
+For comparison, the previous annealing protocol was significantly shorter: it consisted of a constant heating rate of 5~$^\circ$C/h up to 470~$^\circ$C, followed by a 2~h hold at this temperature and cooling at 10~$^\circ$C/h.
+The total duration of the previous process was approximately 134~h (about 5.6 days).
+The new protocol enables gradual removal of organic components while preserving the structural integrity of the aerogel.
 Using this method, we fabricated four-layer focusing aerogel tiles (230~$\times$~230~$\times$~35~mm$^3$) for the first time.
 Some characteristics are given in Section~\ref{sec:multi}.
 We also produced large-format aerogel blocks with refractive index of 1.05 and thickness of 40~mm (see Section~\ref{sec:thick}).